processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Export virtual host information from Mnesia tables to SQL file

 Configure the modules to use SQL, then call this command.
-After correctly exported the database of a vhost, you may want to delete from mnesia with the [delete_mnesia](/developer/ejabberd-api/admin-api/#delete-mnesia) command.
+After correctly exported the database of a vhost, you may want to delete from mnesia with the [delete_mnesia](/developer/ejabberd-api/admin-api/#delete-mnesia) API.

 __Arguments:__